JonasCz/VirtualDubPipeFilter/README.md

 - **Buffer frames (lag)** -- if the external command buffers more frames internally before producing output (e.g. temporal filters), set this to the number of buffered frames.

-  To set this value, increase it until VirtualDub doesn't hang.
+  To set this value, increase it until VirtualDub doesn't hang or crash when you start playback.

   Minimum 1.